uppsaladatavetare/datavetenskap.nu/content/english/posts/2023/01-25_eventgruppen_söker_medlemmar!.md

 Here you find the [position descriptions.](https://drive.google.com/.../0B8uSEPFZ2uc7RU1OMlVpNGdieU0)

-If you have any questions about the Event Group, do not hesitate to contact UTN’s Head of Corporate Relations and group leader for the Event Group at na@utn.se
+If you have any questions about the Event Group, do not hesitate to contact UTN’s Head of Corporate Relations and group leader for the Event Group at *na@utn.se*

 #### Apply before February 2nd!

-The Event Group is a working group of Uppsala Union of Engineering and Science Students.
+*The Event Group is a working group of Uppsala Union of Engineering and Science Students.*

+//*UTN*